Speed Star (Lead song)

-Speed Star (stylized as SPEED STAR★) is the 17th domestic single by the Japanese hip-hop group Lead, released on July 28, 2010, a year after their previous single GiraGira Romantic.
+"Speed Star" is the 17th domestic single by the Japanese hip-hop group Lead, released on July 28, 2010, a year after their previous single "GiraGira Romantic".
 The single peaked at number 11 on the Oricon Singles Chart, and remained on the charts for three weeks.

 The single was released as a standard CD and four CD+DVD combo packs, with each CD+DVD version corresponding to a member of the group.
 The member versions contained the bonus track "Hikari", which was performed as a solo by whichever member's edition was purchased.
 A new rendition of their 2006 song "Virgin Blue" was included on all versions, along with the track "Speechless".

 Information

-Speed Star★ is the seventeenth single released by the Japanese hip-hop group Lead.
-It was released a year after their previous single, GiraGira Romantic, and was their third annual summer single.
-It charted in the top twenty on the Oricon Singles Charts at No. 11 and remained on the charts for three consecutive weeks.
+"Speed Star" was released a year after their previous single, "GiraGira Romantic", and was their third annual summer single.
+It charted in the top twenty on the Oricon Singles Chart at No. 11 and remained on the charts for three consecutive weeks.
 It became their first single under the Pony Canyon label, whereas their previous singles were under the Pony Canyon sub-label Flight Master.

 It was their second single to be released in multiple editions, outside of the standard CD and CD+DVD combo packs.
-Along with the CD only version, Speed Star was released in four separate CD+DVD editions.
+Along with the CD only version, "Speed Star" was released in four separate CD+DVD editions.
 Each of the combo versions corresponded to a member of the group, and contained the bonus coupling track "Hikari" (光 / Light) that was performed as a solo by the member of the corresponding edition.
 All versions were accompanied by the tracks "Speechless" and a modern rendition of "Virgin Blue", which the group had originally released in 2006.
 The DVD on all editions housed the music video and the off-shot making video of "Speed Star."